Screening for COVID-19: guidance for employers

 - identify concrete actions you will take to make your workplace safer

 All requirements set out in the COVID‑19 Guidance: Considerations for Rapid Antigen Point-of-Care Screening, or updated guidance as it becomes available, must be followed when using rapid antigen testing as part of workplace screening.

 Screening to help reducetransmission

-As an employer, you must continue to use a variety of measures to control potential exposure to covid 19 in your workplace.
-These may, including:
+As an employer, you should continue to use a variety of measures to control potential exposure to COVID‑19 in your workplace.
+These may include:

 - reducing in-person interactions as much as possible, for example, having all workers who are able to - work from home

 - using control measures such as masking to decrease the risk of exposure in the workplace

 Because screening helps keep infected workers and others from entering the workplace, it can help to reduce possible transmission at work.
 Screening cannot rule out the possibility that a person is infectious with COVID‑19.